Repository Settings

 • If you’ll never be a reviewer, assignee, or contributor to the repository, you can select the “Watch-only view” setting.
 This removes the My PRs, Reviewing PRs, and Assigned PRs columns when viewing that repository.
 When you toggle this setting, the rest of the options disappear.

 • If you may be a reviewer, assignee, or contributor to the repository, you can check which columns apply to your role in that repository.
-PR Focus shows the corresponding columns in the Repository Dashboard, and in the All Repositories dashboard.
+PR Focus shows the corresponding columns in the Repository Dashboard, and in the All Pull Requests dashboard.